t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 An older version of the project was hosted on sourceforge.
 Fortunately a patch was submited to the sourceforge forum, containing the latest code.
 In order to build the source with i18n support, only a file gnugettext.pas is needed.
 For convenience this is part of the github project.
 To retrive this, download dxgettext.7z from TODO and extract the file from the .\dxgettext\dxgettext\sample\ directory.
-TO run the other functions of dxgettext, viz extracting srings from the project and building .mo files:
+To run the other functions of dxgettext, viz extracting srings from the project and building .mo files:

 * install dxgettext from sourceforge, choosing 'no' to 'integate with IDE'
-* apply te patch from dxgettext.7z
+* apply the patch from dxgettext.7z
 * run the tools from the command line

 <A NAME="level_4_heading_4">